 This presentation has been shared at the Nonprofit Storytelling Conference, AFP Arizona and the Nonprofit Academy.

-Diamonds in the Rough – Finding The Best Donor Prospects Hidden In Your Database
+Diamonds in the Rough – Finding The Hidden Gems In Your Donor Database

 Let’s face it: prospect research is difficult.
 Those who have mastered it are truly artists, but not every nonprofit has access to a dedicated professional.
 For those wearing multiple hats, wealth screening tools, social media, and good-old-fashioned Google searches can only get you so far.
 Even if you do find a rich stranger in your area, there’s no guarantee that they’ll drop a million bucks in your lap.